gilbert-jch/hnm4lcp/README.md

 ### Additiional information

-- This code is mainly maintained by <a href="https://who.rocq.inria.fr/Jean-Charles.Gilbert/" target="_blank">Jean Charles Gilbert</a>.
+- This site is mainly maintained by <a href="https://who.rocq.inria.fr/Jean-Charles.Gilbert/" target="_blank">Jean Charles Gilbert</a>.
 - A close `Julia` version of this `Matlab` function is maintained by <a